vishant101/MoneyBox/README.md

 | Authorization  | Bearer TsMWRkbrcu3NGrpf84gi2+pg0iOMVymyKklmkY0oI84=  |

 #### Investor Products
-Provides product and account information for a user that will be needed for the two additional screens.
+Provides product and account information for a user.
 ```
 GET /investorproducts
 ```
-### One off payments
+#### One off payments
 Adds a one off amount to the users moneybox.
 ```
 POST /oneoffpayments